Optimization#

 The HierarchicalRiskParity (HRP) is a portfolio optimization method developed by Marcos Lopez de Prado.

-This algorithm uses a distance matrix to compute hierarchical clusters using the Hierarchical Tree Clustering algorithm then employs seriation to rearrange the assets in the dendrogram, minimizing the distance between leafs.
+This algorithm uses a distance matrix to compute hierarchical clusters using the Hierarchical Tree Clustering algorithm then employs seriation to rearrange the assets in the dendrogram, minimizing the distance between leafs. in the dendrogram, minimizing the distance between leaves.

 The final step is the recursive bisection where each cluster is split between two sub-clusters by starting with the topmost cluster and traversing in a top-down manner.
 For each sub-cluster, we compute the total cluster risk of an inverse-risk allocation.
 A weighting factor is then computed from these two sub-cluster risks, which is used to update the cluster weight.